Ren-Ryan-Li/Ren-Ryan-Li.github.io/_pages/publications.md

-My current research interests lie in Financial Econometrics, High-dimensional Statistics, and Machine Learning.
+With an ultimate goal of making AI more accessible, more privacy-safe, and more convenient, my current research interests lie in AI accelerator design, AI inference chip design, efficient LLM training, and AI infra.

 <!--